Culler-Shalen seminorms of fillings of the Whitehead link exterior: The set of p-reps of a once-filled Whitehead link exterior

 We have determined the two components of the set $\fP''$ of eigenvalue tuples corresponding to p-reps as

 with their cardinalities given in equation~\eqref{eq:count-fP''-reducible} and table~\ref{tab:number-of-simple-roots-resultant}, respectively.

 Now recall that by construction, the cardinality of $\fP''$ is equal to the cardinality of $\fP'$ and that of $\fP$.
 Furthermore, we saw that each conjugacy class of p-reps in $\RVC(\Wpq)$ is represented by \emph{two} elements in $\RVC(\Wpq)$ (corresponding to the pair of eigenvalue points $(s,t,u,v)$ and $(s^{-1},t^{-1},u,v)$).
 To obtain the number of conjugacy classes of p-reps, we therefore have to divide the cardinality of $\fP$ by $2$.
 Since the two representatives for a conjugacy class in $\RVC(\Wpq)$ clearly have the same character independent of whether they are reducible or irreducible, we see that this number also coincides with the \emph{number of characters} of p-reps.

-The final results are summarized in table~\ref{tab:number-of-conjug-classes-preps-Wpq}.
+This then shows: \begin{Proposition} The number of distinct conjugacy classes of $\SL_{2}(\C)$ p-reps of $\pi_{1}(\Wpq)$ is bounded above by the numbers shown in table~\ref{tab:number-of-conjug-classes-preps-Wpq}: \end{Proposition}